TheBotCompany: Self-Organizing Multi-agent Systems for Continuous Software Development: Evaluation

 \subsubsection{Output Scale.}

 Table~\ref{tab:rq4-loc} compares the lines of code (LOC) and file count of \tbc's final submissions against the average human submission scale reported in ProjDevBench~\cite{lu2026projdevbench} for the same five problems. \tbc's submissions are broadly proportionate to the expected problem scale: on P3 and P4, generated LOC slightly exceeds the human average (1.48$\times$ and 1.30$\times$ respectively), while P17, the most architecturally complex problem (4,204 human-average lines across 20 files), is matched to within 7\% (3,910 lines).
-The notable exception is P15, where \tbc produces only 377 lines against a 2,094-line human average (0.18$\times$); this aligns with P15's superior token efficiency and suggests a more compact algorithmic design rather than incomplete implementation, as the problem achieved a competitive execution score.
+The notable exception is P15, where \tbc produces only 377 lines against a 2{,}094-line human average (0.18$\times$).
+It is a deliberately compact, problem-specific design by \tbc: after its previous submission received an OJ timeout, \tbc adopted a hash-bucket implementation that exploits the P15 specification, optimizing for judged performance rather than for building a complete system (the apparent focus of human submissions); the competitive execution score confirms the solution is strong rather than incomplete.
 Across all five problems, \tbc consistently adopts a flatter file structure than human submissions, using between one-third and one-quarter as many files on multi-file problems (P4: 4 vs.\ 18; P17: 6 vs.\ 20), reflecting its tendency to consolidate related logic rather than decompose into fine-grained modules.